WordsOut poems by Godfrey Rust · collection Incarnate · home

 in the shambling, disunited parody

 we call your body.
-You're gone, yet still here:
+You're gone, yet still here,

-and we live on in you and you in us
+and we live on in you and you in us—

-the one within the one within—inside
+the one within the one within

-the gap of grace and misery between
+this gap of grace and misery between

 your resurrection and its consequence.